SL-HF150

 Fault and repair guide

-No reel rotation.
+No reel rotation

 A common fault with older machines is lack of reel torque.
 This can result in the machine shutting down in playback or record modes and the tape not being would back into the cassette housing after eject.
 The best cure for this is to replace the reel chassis.
 However, because of changes during production you may find that some other bits, such as springs, may need replacing as well.
 Sony also made available a 'motor mod kit' which consists of a .02mm thick piece of plastic which can be fitted in the worn bearing.
 Alternatively a small ball bearing can be fitted but this may require the rotor to be filed down to ensure the correct gap between rotor and stator coils.

-Audio level controls not operating.
+Audio level controls not operating

 Check that the audio monitor is set to Auto.
 The VU meters only show the Hi-Fi sound level in this mode.